 It's hard to decide what's best about this brick-walled pizzeria.
 Maybe its that their delivery runs from 11am to at least three in the morning (4am Thursday through Saturday!) or maybe it's their always changing, whimsically named pies of the week.
 Friendly service and funky decor added bonuses when dining in.

 PDX is home to a plethora of dine-in theaters that play old movies and dole out copious amounts of cold beer and pizza slices to movie-goers.
 Flying Pie, home of salty, cheesy slices loaded with an impossible amount of toppings, is old school pizza at its finest, and it tastes even better while watching second-run campy classics.

-There's no way to describe the pizzas at Tommy Habetz's (the mastermind behind Bunk Sandwiches) Cully restaurant other than eclectic.
-The pies are inspired by the New Haven school, but they come with a crazy array of toppings that puts them in a class of their own.
-The menu is subject to change, however the Sunday Sauce pie, essentially pepperoni, sausage, meatball, and ribs on top of a pizza, is a hit, as is the dan dan noodle-topped pie.
+There's no way to describe the pizzas at Tommy Habetz's Cully restaurant other than eclectic.
+The pies loosely adhere to the New Haven school, but they come with a crazy array of toppings that puts them in a class of their own.
+The menu is subject to change, however the Sunday Sauce pie, which is essentially pepperoni, sausage, meatball, and ribs on top of a pizza, is a hit, as is the dan dan noodle pie.
 The menu also includes thick-crust cast-iron pizza and a build-your-own option, plus pasta and beer.